Scold's bridle: England and Scotland

-Though primarily used on women, the Burgh Records of Scotland's major towns reveal that the branks were at times used on men as well: "Patrick Pratt sall sit … bound to the croce [cross] of this burgh, in the brankis lockit [branks lockèd]" (1591 Aberd.
-B Rec.
-II.
-71) / "He shall be put in the branks be the space of xxiiij houres thairafter" (1559 (c 1650) Dundee B. Laws 19).

-When the branks was placed on the "gossiper's" head, they could be led through town to show that they had committed an offence or scolded too often.
-This was intended to humiliate them into "repenting" their "riotous" actions.
+When the branks was installed, the wearer could be led through town to show that they had committed an offence or scolded too often.
+This was intended to humiliate them into repenting their alleged offensive actions.
 A spike inside the gag prevented any talking since any movement of the mouth could cause a severe piercing of the tongue.
 When wearing the device, it was impossible for the person either to eat or speak.
 Other branks included an adjustable gag with a sharp edge, causing any movement of the mouth to result in laceration of the tongue.

-In Scotland, branks could also be permanently displayed in public by attaching them, for example, to the town cross, tron or tolbooth.
-Then, the ritual humiliation would take place, with the miscreant on public show.
+In Scotland, branks could also be permanently displayed in public by attaching them, for example, to the town cross, tron, or tolbooth.
+Then, the ritual humiliation would take place, with the convict on public show.
 Displaying the branks in public was intended to remind the populace of the consequences of any rash action or slander.
 Whether the person was paraded or simply taken to the point of punishment, the process of humiliation and expected repentance was the same.
-Time spent in the bridle was normally allocated by the kirk session, in Scotland, or a local magistrate.
+Time spent in the bridle was normally allocated by the kirk session or a local magistrate.

-Quaker women were sometimes punished with the branks by the non-Quaker authorities for preaching their religious doctrine in public places.
+Quaker women were sometimes punished with the branks by non-Quaker authorities for preaching their religious doctrine in public places.

 Jougs were similar in their effect to a pillory, but did not restrain the sufferer from speaking.
 They were generally used in both England and Scotland in the 16th and 17th centuries.

 The New World

-The scold's bridle did not see much use in the New World, though Olaudah Equiano recorded that it was commonly used to control Virginia slaves in the mid-18th century.
+The scold's bridle did not see much use in the New World, though Olaudah Equiano recorded seeing it used to control a Virginia slave in the mid-18th century.

-Escrava Anastacia ("Anastacia the female slave") is a Brazilian folk saint said to have died from wearing a punitive iron muzzle.
+Escrava Anastacia ('Anastacia the female slave') is a Brazilian folk saint said to have died from wearing a punitive slave iron bit.

 Historical examples

 Scotland

-In 1567, Bessie Tailiefeir (pronounced Telfer) allegedly slandered Baillie Thomas Hunter in Edinburgh, saying that he was using false measures.
+In 1567, Bessie Tailiefeir (pronounced Telfer) allegedly slandered the baillie Thomas Hunter in Edinburgh, saying that he was using false measures.
 She was sentenced to be "brankit" and fixed to the cross for one hour.